-The SPIRE -90/99 L2 RO data processed by UCAR are compared with ECMWF background data in Figure A-45.
-Figure A-45a, b and c show the O-B (ECMWF) temperature and humidity difference of SPIRE -90/99 (UCAR Version), mean and standard deviation of O-B temperature and humidity difference of SPIRE -90 and of SPIRE -99, respectively.
+The SPIRE -90/99 L2 RO data processed by UCAR are compared with ECMWF background data in Figure 4-a, b and c show the O-B (ECMWF) temperature and humidity difference of SPIRE -90/99 (UCAR Version), mean and standard deviation of O-B temperature and humidity difference of SPIRE -90 and of SPIRE -99, respectively.
 Comparing mean O-B temperature bias of SPIRE-99 with that of SPIRE -90 from UCAR, it can be immediately seen that there is a large negative temperature bias in the region with pressure < 100 hPa in SPIRE-99 data.
 The SPIRE -99 and SPIRE-90 temperature data from UCAR are inconsistent.
-Given the consistency in the dry temperature comparison between SPIRE -90 and SPIRE -99 of SPIRE version (Figure A-45) and the growing deviation of O-B bias in SPIRE-99 UCAR version data, the inconsistency in UCAR version could be due to an anomaly in the processing of SPIRE-99 RO data into L2 temperature data by UCAR.
-Such anomaly in SPIRE -99 UCAR data also prevents further quantitative evaluation of the overall quality of the SPIRE-99 temperature data processed by UCAR.
+Given the consistency in the dry temperature comparison between SPIRE -90 and SPIRE -99 of SPIRE version (Figure 4-) and the growing deviation of O-B bias in SPIRE-99 UCAR version data, the inconsistency in UCAR version could be due to an anomaly in the processing of SPIRE-99 RO data into L2 temperature data by UCAR.
+Such anomaly in SPIRE -99 temperature data processed by UCAR.